MLH/mlh-hackathon-flask-starter/README.md

 * PostgreSQL - A relational database system.
 * Virtualenv - A tool for creating isolated Python environments.

-To get started, install Python and Postgres on your local computer, if you don't have them already.
+To get started, install Python and Postgres on your local computer if you don't have them already.
 A simple way for Mac OS X users to install Postgres is using [Postgres.app](https://postgresapp.com/).
 You can optionally use another database system instead of Postgres, like [SQLite](http://flask.pocoo.org/docs/1.0/patterns/sqlite3/).

 ## Getting Started